utahstate/sysadmin-exercise/README.md

 ## Prerequisites

-Before you start, ensure that you have:

-- A virtual machine (VM) with your desired operating system installed.
+Before you start, ensure that you have a virtual machine (VM) with your desired operating system installed.
 You should be able to use Windows or Linux.
-- Use the virtualization software of your choice (i.e. VMware, VirtualBox, QEMU, Parallels, etc.)

 ## Instructions